Here’s a list of our most frequently asked questions for headshot sessions.

 The extent to which we do this varies from person to person.

-We want you to look like you so we‘ll always advise you on what’s appropriate for your style and industry.
+We still want you to look like you so we‘ll always advise you on what’s appropriate for your style and industry.

 A successful headshot is highly tailored to your ideal job, client, interviewer or audience.